jjanczynska/bayside-bistro/README.md

 ### Design

 * Color Scheme
-  * The main colours used are white and 3 shades of blue.
+  * The main colours used are white, 3 shades of blue and some yellow elements.

 * Typography
   * For the name **Bayside Bistro** Lobster font was used with the fallback font of Sans Serif, for the main text throught the website Roboto was used with a fallback to Sans Serif.